roadfoodr/tinware/prompts/tinware-PRD-current.md

 3. Display success message with performance summary
 4. "Next Word" and "Retry" buttons become available

-### 5.4 Transitioning to Next Word
+### 5.4 Transitioning to Next Scenario
 1. User clicks "Next Word" or presses the space bar
-2. Brief transition period
+2. Brief transition period (duration defined in configuration)
-3. New word stem is displayed, and the gameplay loop restarts
+3. New scenario is selected and displayed, and the gameplay loop restarts

-### 5.5 Retrying Current Word
+### 5.5 Retrying Current Scenario
 1. User clicks "Retry"
-2. Brief transition period
+2. Brief transition period (duration defined in configuration)
-3. Same word stem is reset and displayed, and the gameplay loop restarts with the current word set
+3. Same scenario is reset and displayed, and the gameplay loop restarts with the current word set

 ## 6. Feedback and Messaging